 Anton Clifford-Motopi

-Anton writes funny stories for children that explore themes of identity, race, belonging, family relationships and friendship.
-His stories draw on his experiences of growing up in a large adoptive family, discovering his Black African father and white Australian mother, and raising four children.
+Anton writes funny stories for children that explore themes of self-identity, belonging, family relationships and friendship, drawing from his experiences of being black with light skin, growing up in a large adoptive family and raising four children.

 Meet the Speaker